 North Carolina is home to more than 200 historic bridges spanning a wide range of materials and types, from timber stringer to metal truss to concrete arch.

-They were identified as part of the North Carolina Historic Bridge Inventory project, which surveyed more than 5,000 bridges on the state’s highway system erected from the 1890s to 1961.
-The inventory was a cooperative, interagency effort of the NCDOT, the North Carolina Division of the Federal Highway Administration, and the North Carolina State Historic Preservation Office.
+They were identified as part of the North Carolina Historic Bridge Inventory project, which surveyed more than 5,000 bridges erected from the 1890s to 1961 on the state’s highway system.
+The inventory was a cooperative, interagency effort of the N.C.
+Department of Transportation, the North Carolina Division of the Federal Highway Administration, and the North Carolina State Historic Preservation Office.